Menninger Foundation: Revolution in psychiatric education

 The Menninger School of Psychiatry and the local Veterans Administration Hospital represented the center of a psychiatric education revolution.
 The Clinic and the School became the hub for training professionals in the bio-psycho-social approach.
 This approach integrated the foundations of medical, psychodynamic, developmental, and family systems to focus on the overall health of patients.
 For patients, this way of treatment attended to their physical, emotional, and social needs.

 Dr. Otto Fleischmann, head of the psychoanalytic institute from 1956 to 1963, was doing psychotherapy behind a one-way vision screen, in full view of all the students.

 In 1960 Otto Kernberg joined the Clinic and later became its director until 1965.

 Karl Menninger

 Dr. Karl Menninger's first book, The Human Mind (1930), became a bestseller and familiarized the American public with human behavior.
 Many Americans also read his subsequent books, including The Vital Balance, Man Against Himself and Love Against Hate.

 Will Menninger

 Dr. Will Menninger made a major contribution to the field of psychiatry when he developed a system of hospital treatment known as milieu therapy.
 This approach involved a patient's total environment in treatment.
 Dr. Menninger served as Chief of the Army Medical Corps' Psychiatric Division during World War II.
 Under his leadership, the Army reduced losses in personnel due to psychological impairment.
 In 1945, the Army promoted Dr. Menninger to brigadier general.
 After the war, Dr. Menninger led a national revolution to reform state sanitariums.
 In 1948, Time magazine featured Dr. Menninger on its cover, lauding him as "psychiatry’s U.S. sales manager."

-Activities

-At the Menninger Clinic, staff proceeded to launch new treatment approaches and open specialty programs.
-The Menninger Foundation gained a reputation for intensive, individualized treatment, particularly for patients with complex or long-standing symptoms.
-The treatment approach was multidimensional, addressing a patient's medical, psychological, and social needs.
-Numerous independent organizations recognized the Menninger Foundation as a world leader in psychiatric and behavioral health treatment.

-In 2020, US News & World Report listed Houston’s Menninger Clinic #5 in Psychiatry on their annual list of best hospitals.

-The Menninger Clinic remains one of the primary North American settings supporting psychodynamically informed research on clinical diagnosis, assessment, and treatment.
-It has organized efforts around the construct of mentalizing, a concept integrating research activities related to attachment, theory of mind, internal representations, and neuroscience.

-In the 1960s the Menninger Clinic studied Swami Rama, a noted yogi, specifically investigating his ability to exercise voluntary control of bodily processes (such as heartbeat) which are normally considered non-voluntary (autonomous) as well as Yoga Nidra.
-It was part of Gardner Murphy's research program into creativity and the paranormal, funded by Ittleson Family Foundation.